wardere83/Bulle-Cloud/README.md

 🔒 Privacy first - use your own API keys or run local models with Ollama.
 Your data stays on your computer.

-💡 Join our [Discord](https://discord.gg/YKwjt5vuKr) and help us build!
+💡 Join our [Discord](https://discord.gg/YKwjt5vuKr) or [Slack](https://dub.sh/browserOS-slack) and help us build!
 Have feature requests?
 [Suggest here](https://github.com/browseros-ai/BrowserOS/issues/99).

 ## Quick start